How to Grow Weed in a Closet: A Beginner’s Indoor Guide

 Vegetative Light Timers

 Set timers for 18 hours of light followed by six hours of darkness during the vegetative phase.
-This pattern encourages leafy growth and strong stems while giving roots a rest period in the dark.
-Check timers daily to avoid skipped cycles that stress plants and slow development.
-Set backups or use a smart plug app to receive alerts if power drops.
+This pattern encourages leafy growth and strong stems.
+Keep lights at 40–60 cm above the canopy to prevent leaf burn.

 Flowering Phase Management

 Switch to a 12 hours on, 12 hours off schedule to trigger bud development.
-Maintain complete darkness during the off cycle, because even small light leaks can confuse plants and trigger hermaphroditism.
-Use blackout tape around gaps, cover vents, and ensure no LED indicators stay on inside or outside the closet.
+Maintain complete darkness during the off cycle, because even small light leaks can confuse plants.
+Use blackout tape around gaps and cover vents.
+During bloom, monitor plant health closely and increase phosphorus and potassium levels.

 Harvesting and Curing Techniques